raae/queen.raae.codes/src/content/posts-queen/2026/03/10-mcp-tool-annotations/index.md

 ![Bastien confirming it works](./bastien-thanks.png)

-What other patterns should I know about?
-[Hit me up](mailto:queen@raae.codes) — I'd love to hear what's working for you.
+Building an MCP server?
+I'm curious what what other patterns you've discovered that I should know about.
+[Hit me up](mailto:queen@raae.codes)!